-The Software Reporter Tool ( SRT ) is a Chrome browser process that is responsible for verifying the integrity of the browser.
-Chrome runs a CRT to track any changes in the browser to record any programs and processes that might interfere with proper operation.
-These could be unwanted extensions, malicious ads appearing due to a weird process, and if any malicious software is found, you will be prompted to run the uninstaller on Windows 11.
+The Software Reporter Tool ( SRT ) is a Chrome browser process responsible for verifying the integrity of the browser.
+Chrome runs a CRT to track any changes in the browser to record any programs and strategies that might interfere with proper operation.
+These could be unwanted extensions or malicious ads appearing due to a weird process, and if any malicious software is found, you will be prompted to run the uninstaller on Windows 11.

 How to Fix Chrome Software_Reporter_Tool.exe on Windows 11

 1. Refresh and clear the Chrome cache

 - Open the Chrome browser and then type the Ctrl + H key.
 Click on the left “Clear history” and select “All time” by ticking all the boxes in the two tabs “Basic settings” and “Advanced”.